MyAssetMap/PublicAPI/Documentation/Layers.md

 ***

-# Create Layer Group
+# Create Group for Layer
 ## `POST` /dev/group/add

-*Create a new Empty layer group with the name specified.*
+*Create a new Empty layer stack (mainly for stacked layers) with the name specified.
+Layer Groups are done on a per user level.

+- **userID (Required):** The User ID you wish to gather information for
+- **label (Required):** The name of the group you wish to create.
+- **mapID (Required):** The Map ID in which the group will be stored.

+_**Note:** Instead of passing a userID, I hope to auto authenticate every request with cognito, so the userID can be inferred._

+_**DEPRECATED:** Create Layer is to be used instead as creating a new layer also creates the layer source, and layer group as needed._
+*

 ### Request: